Rugby positions in Union and how you play them. Know them all from wing to prop. How you choose so you enjoy yourself, feel good and play well.

 Being a huge prop may be an advantage or not.
 Too big in relation to the hooker and the other prop may result in an unbalanced scrum.

-If you have he right knowledge, skills, qualities and attitude you may still excel even if you are not the ideal size.
+If you have the right knowledge, skills, qualities and attitude you may still excel even if you are not the ideal size.

 In the lower levels of rugby there is a huge variation in the sizes of players playing in any given position.

-The higher you go, the more important size becomes in rugby positions, but even at the elite level variations still exist.
+The higher you go, the more important size becomes, but even at the elite level variations still exist.

 For example locks need height but not all locks are the same height.
 Somewhere, some player is the shortest lock!

-Wings are getting bigger.But somewhere there will be the smallest winger.
-They may disadvantaged by size but beating opponents with superior evasion or blistering pace.
+Wings are getting bigger but somewhere there will be the smallest winger.
+They may be disadvantaged by size but beating opponents with superior evasion or blistering pace.

-If you would like to know more about the range of sizes of players playing in rugby teams, we have a section dealing with player sizes.
+If you would like to know more about the range of sizes of players playing in rugby teams, go to the main menu and visit the player sizes page.

 It`s about the size of elite players so you can learn a lot when you look at the the relative sizes of players in the different positions.